-External auditors billed the following fees for services provided to the Company during 2006 and 2005:
+External auditors billed the following fees for services provided to the Company during 2007 and 2006:

-YE IB
+Y нв

-2006 2005
+2007 2006

-Audit fees \$177,000 \$154,800
+Audit fees (1) \$ 205,750 \$ 177,000

-Audit-related fees 25,200 24,000
+Audit-related fees (2) 34,570 25,200

-Tax fees 10,500
+Tax fees (3)

 All other fees

-Total \$202,200 \$189,300
+Total \$ 240,320 \$ 202,200

-- (1) Audit fees: Audit and review services, consents, review of documents filed with the SEC; the Union Mortgage Group, Inc. stand alone audit in compliance with governmental auditing standards; attestation on management's assertion regarding the adequacy of internal controls in accordance with Section 404 of the Sarbanes-Oxley Act; and attest report on internal controls under the Federal Deposit Insurance Corporation Improvement Act. - (2) Audit-related fees: Employee benefit plan audits; and consultation concerning financial accounting, reporting standards and other related issues.
+- (1) Audit fees: Audit and review services, consents, review of documents filed with the SEC; the Union Mortgage Group, Inc. stand alone audit in compliance with governmental auditing standards; attestation regarding the adequacy of internal controls over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act; and attest report on internal controls under the Federal Deposit Insurance Corporation Improvement Act. - (2) Audit-related fees: Employee benefit plan audits; consultation concerning financial accounting, reporting standards and other related issues. - (3) Tax fees: Preparation of federal and state tax returns; review of quarterly estimated tax payments; and consultation regarding tax compliance issues.
+For the years ended December 31, 2006 and 2007, tax services were assigned to a public accounting firm other than YHB, which firm's fees have been and are comparable to those paid to YHB for similar services.